jxcore/jxcore-cordova/README.md

 See JXcoreExtension.java / JXcoreExtension.m / .h for sample Java/Obj-C definitions.

 ### Contribution
 If you see a mistake / bug or you think there is a better way to do the things, feel free to contribute.
-This project considers the contributions under MIT licese.
+This project considers the contributions under MIT license.